kanisterio/kanister/examples/k8ssandra/README.md

 # K8ssandra

-[K8ssandra](https://k8ssandra.io/) is a cloud-native distribution of Apache Cassandra® (Cassandra) designed to run on Kubernetes.
+[K8ssandra](https://k8ssandra.io/) is a cloud-native distribution of Apache Cassandra (Cassandra) designed to run on Kubernetes.
 K8ssandra follows the K8s operator pattern to automate operational tasks.
 This includes metric, data anti-entropy services, and backup/restore tooling.
 More details can be found [here](https://docs.k8ssandra.io).

 K8ssandra operator uses Medusa to backup and restore Cassandra data.
 Kanister can make use of Medusa operator APIs to perform backup and restore of Cassandra data.